SAP-samples/teched2025-DT161/exercises/ex1/Ex1-DDA.md

 ## Summary & Next Steps

 You've now finished the Digital Discovery Assessment exercises.
 Please continue with the next Exercise for SAP Cloud ALM.

+> In case you were not able to complete all steps above, the exports are available in the Git repo under [Ex1 - Export Files Backup](../ex1/export-files-backup/)

 Continue to - [Exercise 2 - SAP Cloud ALM](../ex2/Ex2-CALM.md)